Christophe Gans: Life and career

-Future projects

 Gans was to write and direct an adaptation of the Capcom video game Onimusha; however, after several setbacks he abandoned it was later attached to the French film Fantômas.
-Cassell later dropped out of the project which went unmade.
+Vincent Cassel later dropped out of the project which went unmade.
 He initially was to direct a sequel to Silent Hill, but later pulled out and was replaced by M. J. Bassett.
 Gans was developing a new live action Corto Maltese film for release in 2020.
 It was to star Tom Hughes and Milla Jovovich.
 However, it was cancelled due to legal problems.
 In January 2020, Gans expressed an interest in directing new Silent Hill and Fatal Frame films, stating that he is developing a screenplay for the former.

 In 2022, in an interview with French gaming website Jeuxvideo.com, Gans confirmed that he had completed a script for a third Silent Hill film, and is aiming for a 2023 release for the project.
 He later reiterated this in an interview with JeuxActu, and elaborated that the third film project is to be part of what will be a 'relaunch' of the Silent Hill brand, accompanied by new video games.
 In October 2022, it was announced that the film would be called Return to Silent Hill and would be based on Silent Hill 2.